json-schema-org/json-schema-spec/PROCESS.md

 as redirects to the current URL.

 ## Compatible Releases
-Everything in the specification is considered "stable" by default and subject to compatibility guarantees.
+Any part of the specification that is considered "stable" is subject to compatibility guarantees.
 Any changes to stable behaviors in the specification MUST be backward-compatible with previous versions of the specification and MUST NOT change in ways that could be problematic for forward compatibility.